 Evaluate your spending

-Knowing where you spend your money is key.
-Create a spreadsheet and evaluate every purchase over a period of several weeks or months to get an idea of where the bulk of your money is being spent.
-This can be a very enlightening experience!
+Create a spreadsheet and evaluate every credit card balance, personal loan repayment, and other expenses over a period of several weeks or months to get an idea of where the bulk of your money is being spent.

 Forecast future expenses

-If there’s one thing everyone needs in life, regardless of how much money they have, it’s foresight.
 It’s important to forecast both your costs and your income.
 Think about each month ahead, and evaluate what expenses might come up, including all major planned purchases.
 Estimate how much income will be coming in each month, and balance your spending accordingly.

 Make a budget

+If your expected income is already budgeted by category, you should be able to evaluate at a glance whether you are able to make a purchase or not.
 Having a budget will help you stay on top of your bills and prevent any nasty surprises from sneaking up on you.

 Set aside savings

-Most people only think about their expenses with the current month in mind.
-They don’t consider how one purchase can impact them years down the line.
 But there will be times when additional money is required for unplanned expenses, such as a surgery or perhaps a loss of income, and unless you have money set aside, your credit score will take a hit.

 Make room in your budget for savings.
 Determine a set amount to set aside each month, and don’t be tempted to touch those funds.